CedricPerret/JuliassicPark/README.md

 ```

 **Warning:**
-Avoid reusing variable names inside `@extras`.
-If a variable is already defined before the block, it will be overwritten with `[]` when skipping computation.
+If a variable is already defined before the block, it will be overwritten with `NaN` when skipping computation.
+Avoid reusing variable already defined inside `@extras`.

 ---
 ## Design choices